Skip to content

 Beyond the idyllic white-sand coastline of Belle Mare and Flic en Flac lies a rugged, emerald interior.
 Here, you'll find the majestic UNESCO peak of Le Morne Brabant, plunging waterfalls hidden in the Black River Gorges, and a rich, deeply woven tapestry of Creole, Indian, French, and Chinese cultures that makes Mauritian cuisine one of the most exciting in the world.

-Is Mauritius your perfect match?
+Is Mauritius really your perfect match?

 Why Mauritius belongs on your travel list